IABTechLab/uid2docs/docs/getting-started/gs-account-setup.md

 ## API Version

-The current version of the UID2 API is UID2 API v2.
+The current version of the UID2 API is v2.